mongodb/docs/source/core/replication.rst

 --------

 Replica sets feature automated failover.
-If the :term:`primary` node goes offline or becomes unresponsive, and a majority of the original nodes can still see each other, then a new primary will be elected.
+If the :term:`primary` node goes offline or becomes unresponsive and a majority of the original nodes can still connect to each other, the set will elect a new primary.

 While :term:`failover` is automatic, :term:`replica set <replica set>` administrators should still understand exactly how this process